Data modifications view

 - Data changes per minute

 The number of objects created/modified/deleted during a given 1-minute time window.
 Due to technical reasons, the numbers might not be fully accurate, especially with smaller modification counts, but close to it.
-Spikes on this chart aren’t directly indicative of the performance, they indicate extensive data modification taking place.
+Spikes on this chart are not directly indicative of the performance, they indicate extensive data modification taking place.

 - Data changes per minute per operation type